j-mohammadi/RL-RacingCar/README.md

 ## Explication of Reinforcement Learning

 Reinforcement Learning is one of the three main classes of problems in Machine Learning: we have supervised learning (classification, regression), unsupervised learning (autoencoder, PCA, ...), and reinforcement learning.
 Reinforcement learning involves an environment and an agent.
-The agent performs an action **A**, gets rewarded with reward **R**, and changes to anoter state **S**.
-This concept is explained in the following diagramm.
+The agent performs an action **A**, gets rewarded with reward **R**, and changes to another state **S**.
+This concept is explained in the following diagram.

 ![image](https://user-images.githubusercontent.com/66775006/215762340-583f3da4-83fa-4e6a-b76f-f282b253cfb2.png)

 ## Car Environment

 First of all, we need an environment to work with.
 The environment in Reinforcement Learning contains all information needed for the agent to learn.
-Pratically, an environment stores its own state.
-The change of state happends when calling the `step()` method of the environment with changes the previous state to a next state according to the internal rules of the environment.
-A reinforcement learning environment canonicaly returns a tuple of information for the agent.
-Like the environments made by OpenAI Gym (https://github.com/openai/gym), our environement will return the following information for every call of the `step()` method:
+Practically, an environment stores its own state.
+The change of state happens when calling the `step()` method of the environment with changes the previous state to a next state according to the internal rules of the environment.
+A reinforcement learning environment canonically returns a tuple of information for the agent.
+Like the environments made by OpenAI Gym (https://github.com/openai/gym), our environment will return the following information for every call of the `step()` method:

 - **observation**: the state of the environment before taking an action
 - **action**: the action taken